-Lovely villages abound in this part of the country; there are many beautiful beaches and the classic cottages you will find along the coast add to the charm – not to mention, they are great places to stay.
+Lovely villages abound in this part of the country; there are many beautiful beaches and the classic cottages where you can stay that you will find along the coast add to the charm.

 Curious to discover the nicest towns in Cornwall?
 Continue reading and pick which Cornish villages visit or – even better – where to base yourself!

 18 Must-See Villages And Small Towns In Cornwall

 Visiting St. Ives is easily one of the best things to do in Cornwall.
 This picturesque, small seaside town is packed with narrow, cobbled alleys and lovely fishermen sea-view cottages.
 You will find nice shops (most are scattered along Fore Street), and the Tate Gallery St. Ives, which houses an impressive collection of contemporary art with works of important 20th century British artists – among them Barbara Hepworth (there’s also a museum and garden entirely dedicated to this artist who called Cornwall home), Ben Nicholson and Graham Sutherland.

 St. Ives is also one of the most popular places in the region to go surfing – you won’t have shortages of good beaches and waves there!